EthanDenny/connect2/README.md

 # D.O.
 It Hackathon

-Our team's submission (Ethan and Hailey) for the Don't Overthink It Hackathon
+Our team's submission (Arunav, Ethan, Fume, Gavin, Hailey, and Zuhair) for the Don't Overthink It Hackathon